S2-group/SLR-2021/README.md

 $ cd scripts/
 ```

-Then, you must download the last [DBLP snapshot](https://dblp.org/xml/release/) and extract it in the `scripts` folder, and also download a compatible document type definition (DTD) file - usually the first next to the downloaded XML file.
+Then, you must download the last [DBLP snapshot](https://dblp.org/xml/release/) and extract it in the `scripts` folder (it's a big file > 4GB), and download the compatible document type definition (DTD) file - usually the first one after the downloaded XML file.

 Now, it is time to set everything (snapshot file, year range, etc.) at the beginning of the `dblp_search.py` file.
 We plan to use a properties file for this shortly.